Phil-382453/Utility/README.md

 * Launching a script.
    - Enter you list of servers in the left side textbox (N/A for local script run).
-   - Select a script to run.
-Hi-lite and click the run button - or dbl-click script name.
+   - Select a script and click the run button - or dbl-click script name to launch it.
-   - For remote execution mode, you will be prompted for credentials to the server(s).
+   - For remote execution mode, you will be prompted for credentials to the server(s) at this time.
-   - The Main app window will minimize and return once the script run is complete.
+   - The Main app window will minimize while your script is running.
    - Script results are written to file and sent to an output tab.
 See the "Screenshot Output.jpg" file
    - All tabs except the main tab can be closed at any time.